18F/18f.gsa.gov/_posts/2018-08-15-shared-infrastructure-as-code.md

 ## What’s DNS?

 TTS manages DNS for a number of domains.
-When you visit somewebsite.gov, DNS tells your browser which server to query for the website.
+When you visit `somewebsite.gov`, DNS tells your browser which server to query for the website.
 Think of DNS like a phone book for the internet, mapping names to numbers (in this case, hostnames to IP addresses).
 As an example, the